 So what I’d like to do then is jump to when you first became aware this is an issue in your life.

-Paulette: Well, my daughter had been dating since she was fifteen-and-a-half.
+Paulette: Well, my daughter had been dating since she was 15 and a half.
 The young man was seven years older than she was and he became a friend of the family.
 They seemed to be compatible—similar interests in music and writing and all that.
 And he was dating her until her second year in college.
 And there she fell in love with a young woman and that was the end of that relationship.
 So when we moved here…

 Eric: You didn’t know about this though.